| Path | Source of funds | Routes through | Annual cap | Extra forms beyond 15CA/15CB |

 Most stuck repatriations come from missing TDS, expired KYC, or PAN-Aadhaar mismatches — not the actual wire.
 The Repatriation Readiness tool checks the 8 pre-flight items in 60 seconds before you pay a CA's fee.

-Each guide walks through the exact forms, CA fees, bank charges, timeline, and what triggers extra scrutiny for that source of funds.
+Each path walks through the exact forms, CA fees, bank charges, timeline, and what triggers extra scrutiny.

 The most common case — repatriating rent, dividends, pension or interest from your NRO account back to your foreign bank.